An idea that is developed and put into action is more important than an idea that exists only as an idea. - Buddha

 This process may establish a good foundation for future work too.

-For we can refine the present and the moments by silent awareness here and now.
+We can refine the present and the moments by improving our silent awareness here and now.

 Part 2.
 Recognise the inner side to yourself